 This policy applies to England, Northern Ireland, Scotland and Wales and to any person or organisation working with or on behalf of the BHS.
 This includes:

 - BHS Approved Centres;

 - BHS Accredited Coaches;

 - Affiliated British Riding Clubs;

 - BHS Volunteers;

 - BHS Trustees;

-- BHS Employees;

-- BHSQ;

-- BHS Individual contractors for example Assessors; and
+- BHS Employees; and

 - All members of the BHS.

 5. Responsibility

 a.
 The BHS